-Several months ago, I posted THIS desk.
+Several months ago, I posted this desk on Trashy Tuesday.
 I had found it one glorious morning of Dumpster Diving at my favorite Apartment Dumpsters spot.
 The desk was SOLID wood, but had a very sad and abused top.
 I knew it would take some time, but I could transform it to a thing of beauty.
 It’s former self, only a mere memory.

 This was a rare find, solid wood, CHECK.
 All Drawers present, CHECK, no broken or missing legs, CHECK.
 Fabulous potential?
 CHECK, CHECK, CHECK!

-The top was in very poor condition.
-Some of the boards were warped, and pulling away from each other.
+The top was a sad story.
+The boards were warped and pulling away from each other.
 There were deep scratches and overall damage.
-Time to pull out the heave artillery .
-I knew Wood Filler, Joint Compound, or any of my other arsenal of tricks would work.
+Time to pull out the heaye artillery .
+I knew Wood Filler, Joint Compound, or any of my other arsenal of tricks wouldn’t work.
 I had to turn the hard-core BONDO.
 I don’t recommend this for general use.
-Only when there is no other choice, but it is solid stuff.
+Only when there is no other choice.
 It is a compound filler, and dries harder than cement.
-It is very chemically, so I always wear a chemical respirator, a dust mask isn’t going to cut it.
+It is very chemically, so always wear a chemical respirator, a dust mask isn’t going to cut it.
 My dog, “Keiki” was not interested in wearing a mask.
 Irresponsible I say.

-Because BONDO dries like cement, a belt sander is your best bet, followed by Orbital Sander, or Palm Sander.
+Because BONDO dries rock solid, a belt sander is your best bet, followed by Orbital Sander, or Palm Sander.

 Finally ready for the beauty shots.
 I base coated the entire piece in CeCe Caldwell’s Virginia Chestnut.
 This creates a rich, dark wood look for whatever color you put over it.
-I got this trick from my friend Shelly at Shizzle Design.
 It is my favorite furniture trick for layering colors.

-I followed up with two coats of CeCe Caldwell’s Vintage White, topped with a Tobacco Brown tinted glaze.
-I used Cece Caldwell’s 100% natural glaze and Modern Masters colorant.
+I followed up with two coats of CeCe Caldwell’s Vintage White.
+I used Cece Caldwell’s 100% natural glaze and Modern Masters glazing tint in Tobacco Brown.
 The two make beautiful music together.

-Showing off my Dumpster French Desk at these lovely parties:
+Showing off my Dumpster Desk to French Glazed Desk at these fabulous parties: